jhollowayjc/argocd-gitops-playground/workloads/README.md

 # workloads

-!! these should probably be separate repos !!
+!! each subdirectory should probably be separate repos !!